kibali-cell/kibali-cell/README.md

 - 👀 I’m interested in CODING
 - 🌱 I’m currently learning   COMPUTER Science
 - 💞️ I’m looking to collaborate on ...
 CODING
-- 📫 How to reach me ...E-MAIL
+- 📫 How to reach me ...jonaskiwi1@gmail.com

 <!---
 kibali-cell/kibali-cell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.